OPEN HOUSE - Sept 14

 Dr. Terri Rebmann discusses Biosecurity and Disaster Preparedness at SLU

 This concentration allows students to combine traditional classroom work with online courses as part of the concentration curriculum.
 Students who graduate with this concentration are well-prepared for professional roles in a wide variety of settings, such as public health departments, federal agencies and in private industry, or for pursuing further graduate education.

 Joint Concentration Options

 Students can combine two concentrations, allowing them to expand their knowledge in both areas.
+A joint concentration degree combines the competencies of each concentration.
 The joint concentration options for Biosecurity and Disaster Preparedness are:

 SLU graduates are employed all over the nation and internationally in a wide variety of settings and positions.
 Some of the career paths in biosecurity and disaster preparedness include:

 Our faculty are internationally recognized as leaders in the field of biosecurity and disaster preparedness.
 Students have the opportunity to work on projects with faculty members.
 Our faculty have active research in areas such as:

 Students in the Master of Public Health (MPH) Program are required to complete a practice experience (internship) with an approved community health organization and preceptor.
 This 320-hour experience is designed to enhance students' educational experiences and promote professional competence in Biosecurity and Disaster Preparedness.